spencerkingman/spenking-music/_posts/2000-01-23-will-you-love-me-as-i-am.markdown

 Find a stud in the wall, and I'll hang us a painting that'll never fall / a color to your magic eye / a'hanging / over and over / the breath of the bleeding sun / over and over / the mountains and megatons / over and over / the spread of the day and night / over and over and over / to reckon with the recondite

 <!-- Hey, I know it's a lot to be melting the elements down in a fire, but heretofore, I've been all cocky-eyed /
-To see the manifestations appearing
-Accompany me on this heady journey.
+To see the manifestations of __ appearing there Accompany me on this heady journey.
 Defenestrate -->